 Difficulties in translating social media posts

 Social media has a large influence in the world today that two decades ago we could not have fathomed.
-Leading political figures use it to help spread their opinions, social movements such as #MeToo are started, and people can connect with friends they’ve lost contact with.
-It is one of modern society’s greatest tool and if used correctly, can create great opportunities for businesses wanting to spread their reach.
-Creating social media pages for your business automatically increase chances of being seen and reaching your target audience if your content is relevant and intriguing.
+Leading political figures use it to help spread their opinions, social movements such as #MeToo have started on social media, and people can connect with friends they’ve lost contact with.
+It is one of modern society’s greatest tool and if used correctly, it can create great opportunities for businesses wanting to spread their reach.
+Creating social media pages for your business automatically increases the chances of being seen and reaching your target audience if your content is relevant and intriguing.

 If you work on an international level, having your social media posts and pages translated and localised is important.
 Yet there are some obstacles when it comes to translating social media.
 With hashtags, length restrictions, new terminology, and slang or jargon, social media has its own special type of translation.

 Hashtags are a great way to get your page known.
 They can link your posts to specific threads and allow people who don’t follow you to see your posts.
-The problem with hashtags in translation is that they are language specific and often context specific.
-If you add a translated hashtag to a post it will not take the reader to the same thread, it will lead to an entirely different thread that might not be as powerful or used as often as the original.
+The problem with hashtags in translation is that they are language-specific and often context-specific.
+If you add a translated hashtag to a post, it will not take the reader to the same thread, and it might lead to an entirely different thread that might not be as powerful or used as often as the original.
 It is necessary to do research and find out which hashtags are pertinent in the target language domain.
 This way the translation will still be tagged, and users can find the posts through a hashtag search.